Looking for information about the Postdoctoral Residency at Mary Free Bed? Click here.

-Dr. Blackbird, who joined Mary Free Bed in 2001, is board-certified in rehabilitation psychology by the American Board of Professional Psychology.
+Dr. Blackbird, who joined Mary Free Bed in 2001, is board-certified in Rehabilitation Psychology by the American Board of Professional Psychology.
 She is a member of Division 22 of the American Psychological Association.
-Her special interests include working with patients and families dealing with spinal cord injury, cancer, stroke, dementia and acquired brain injury.
+Her special interests include working with patients and families dealing with spinal cord injury, cancer, stroke, neuromuscular/neurodegenerative disorders, dementia and acquired brain injury.
 Her focus is on helping people develop resilience and coping strengths in the face of trauma, disability and other major life transitions.

 Dr. Blackbird did therapy and diagnostic practicums at the Shirley Ryan Ability Lab (formerly the Rehabilitation Institute of Chicago) and at the University of Chicago, Billings Hospital.
-She completed her internship at Illinois Masonic Medical Center in Chicago and completed a fellowship at Magee Rehabilitation Hospital and Hahnemann University Hospital in Philadelphia.
+She completed her internship at Illinois Masonic Medical Center in Chicago and her fellowship at Magee Rehabilitation Hospital and Hahnemann University Hospital in Philadelphia.

 Jacobus Donders, Ph.D., ABPP

-His main research interests include construct and criterion validity of neuropsychological test instruments and prediction of outcome after traumatic brain injury.
 Dr. Donders is a fellow of the National Academy of Neuropsychology and of Divisions 40 (society for clinical neuropsychology) and 22 (rehabilitation psychology) of the American Psychological Association.
 He has received national recognition for his work from the American Board of Rehabilitation Psychology (Diller Award, 2012) and the National Academy of Neuropsychology (Reitan Award, 2019.)